onflow/flow-bridge-app/web-app/README.md

-# Cross-Chain Bridge Web Application
+# Flow Bridge Web Application

 A Next.js web application that provides a user-friendly interface for cross-chain token bridging and swapping using the [LI.FI Widget](https://github.com/lifinance/widget).